meshcloud/meshcloud-docs/docs/marketplace.analytics.md

 ## Metering & Usage

 If the Metering Component of meshStack is available in your installation, Metering & Usage information is available for your Service Brokers.
-You see a list of all provisioned Service Instances of your Service Broker's services.
+You see a list of all plans  of your Service Broker's services provisioned in projects per period (usually monthly).
 This information is available individually per Marketplace you published your Service Broker to.
-It is also available for your private Service Broker.
 Click the "Metering & Usage" Button of the according Service Broker to see the Metering & Usage data.
+You can filter by several criteria like period or service name.

 The screen provides you with information about:

 - Which customers and projects are using your services?
-- How long have the Service Instances been running?
+- How long have certain plans been used in projects?
-- When has the Service Instance been provisioned?
-- When has the Service Instance been deprovisioned or is it still running?
-- What are the costs per Service Instance?
+- What are the costs per plan and project for one period?